 In 2001 I spent a year in Venezuela with co-director Donnacha O’Brien, where we filmed “The Revolution Will Not Be Televised” (aka “Chavez- Inside the Coup” for broadcast tv) about the failed coup against President Chavez.
 The documentary won international acclaim and continues to be used in media courses across the world.

 I now live in Ireland but grew up in Paris and speak fluent French and Spanish.

 You can view some of my documentaries & clips on Vimeo

-I AM is a little short myself and editor Paul Mullen put together in a day for fun having failed to get any finance on board to turn it into a proper doc.
-But it didn’t disappear!
-It was shown at the Fastnet Film Fest last summer and though unpolished I think it captures Yonela in all her positivity & creativity!
+I AM is a little short myself and editor Paul Mullen put together in a day, we never managed to find the time or money to turn it into a longer doc but it didn’t disappear!
+It was shown at the Fastnet Film Fest in 2017 and though unpolished I think it captures Yonela in all her positivity & creativity!

 Yonela Tyatyeka – aka Myzolator– is a young lesbian hip hop artist in Cape Town, South Africa.
 When her sister was murdered for also being lesbian Myzolator use her powerful music and words to fight back

 I am currently in pre production with my conpany Frontline Films on a number of TV documentaries including a year long BAI funded observational documentary series with the amazing Cork Life Centre school and we’ve recently begun filming a documentary with Dublin footballing star Philly McMahon based on his experience of growing up in a marginalised neighbourhood and losing a sibling to addiction.